LBNL-ETA/MSWH/README.md

 * Gerhart, H. (2019).
 Implementation of a Flexible Web Framework for Simulating Python System Models (p.
 82).
 Technical University of Munich; Technical University of Munich.
 Research performed at LBNL.

+* Web deployed version of the Django app is under construction [on this publicly available private website](https://solar.floweragenda.org/).

 ## About

 The software may be distributed under the copyright and a BSD license provided in [legal.md](legal.md).